How to Deposit from Your Bank to CoinPoker

 If you struggle with anything, get in touch with CEX support, or try one of the following alternative platforms:

 - Coinbase – Very popular, but the limit for instant deposits via credit card is only €35.
-You can do larger deposits via bank wire, however, it can take to 3 business days.
+You can do larger deposits via bank wire, however, it might take up to 3 business days.

-- Shakepay – This is the best option if you have a Canadian bank account.
+- Shakepay – This is the best option if you have Canadian bank account.

 Step 2: Create a Personal Crypto Wallet

 Once you purchase crypto assets with your credit card or via bank transfer, the next step is sending them to a cryptocurrency wallet.
 There are a few wallet options available, and below are the pros and cons of each.